Tame topology over definable uniform structures: Cell Decomposition and Dimension in Visceral Theories

-If $\mathcal{B}$ is a definable uniform structure, there is no harm in further assuming that every $D \in \mathcal{B}$ is \emph{symmetric} (that is, $D^{-1} = D$), since we can replace $D$ by $D \cap D^{-1}$ if necessary.
+\begin{remark} If $\mathcal{B}$ is a definable uniform structure, there is no harm in further assuming that every $D \in \mathcal{B}$ is \emph{symmetric} (that is, $D^{-1} = D$), since we can replace each $D$ in our base by $D \cap D^{-1}$ if necessary, and this will generate the same uniform structure on $\mathfrak{M}$.
 From now on, we always assume that definable uniform structures have this property. \end{remark}